kezhaozhang/kezhaozhang.GitHub.io/_posts/2023-05-31-Gaussian-process-regression.md

 typora-root-url: ./..
 ---

+This article discusses Gaussian Process regression, a non-parametric approach for modeling the relationship between input variables and their corresponding outputs.
+It presents the conditional probability distribution of a multivariate Gaussian and the covariance matrix computation using a kernel function.
+The article also covers the optimization of kernel hyperparameters to maximize the likelihood function.
+An implementation of Gaussian Process regression in Python is provided.
+The article includes examples of noiseless and noisy observation cases and demonstrates the prediction of values with mean and confidence intervals.

 ### Introduction

 Gaussian Process regression is a non-parametric approach that models the relationship between a set of input variables, denoted as $\mathbf{x}$, and their corresponding outputs, denoted as $\mathbf{y}$.
 It leverages two key results to estimate the distribution of $\mathbf{y}_2$ at a given $\mathbf{x}_2$, based on observations $\mathbf{y}_1$ at $\mathbf{x}_1$.